larsson-lab/SEISMIC/README.md

 - `varnuc`: variant nucleotide
 - `sampleID`: patient ID

+Compressed files (`.gz` and `.bz2`) are supported provided that `R.utils` is installed.

-Mutation calls of high quality are important, as false somatic mutation calls (e.g. miclassified germline mutations) are expected to be indistinguishable from drivers to SEISMIC.
+Mutation calls of high quality are important, as false somatic mutation calls (e.g. misclassified germline mutations) are expected to be indistinguishable from drivers to SEISMIC.
 This is because they will exhibit a lack of correlation with tumour mutation burden, just like drivers.

 A file with region definitions for the regions to be analysed is required.
 The files used for gene CDSs, promoters, and introns in the paper are available in the data directory.